 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Alison has appeared as Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.

 Some of the Alison family moved to Ireland, but this topic is not covered in this excerpt.
-Another 155 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many of the ancestors of Dalriadan families who arrived in North America still live in communities along the east coast of Canada and the United States.
 In the American War of Independence many of the original settlers traveled north to Canada as United Empire Loyalists.
 In the late 19th and early 20th centuries the ancestors of many Scots began recovering their collective national heritage through Clan societies, highland games, and other patriotic events.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Alison or a variant listed above: